fluxcd-community/microservices-demo/README.md

 To test rollout failures use a non existing version such as `99.0.0`.

 ## List microservices

-Each microservice is managed by a dedicated Flux Kustomization, and it contains a podinfo deployment and a Redis one, podinfo talks constantly with Redis.

 The above configuration will deploy the following workloads: